pyMultiVideo/docs/docs/user-guide/troubleshooting.md

 Do this by adding the following directories to PATH: `C:\Program Files\miniconda3;C:\Program Files\miniconda3\Scripts;C:\Program Files\miniconda3\Library\bin`

 [This](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10) is a link to a stack exchange post which might be helpful.

-If you have downloaded and installed miniconda using the scripts provided in the `_installation/` directory then this is where miniconda has been installed.

-You can check that this has been successful by navigating to the `C:\Program Files` folder.
-Here you should see a file called `miniconda` This means miniconda has been installed correctly.

 ### FileNotFoundError: FFMPEG binary not found.
 Please install FFMPEG and ensure it's in your PATH